yeze322/botframework-sdk/docs/BF Labeling Guide.md

 Use these labels to describe the type of the issue.

-All the issues labeled as `approved` should have one of these labels before they can be worked on.
+All the issues assigned to a milestone should have one of these labels before they can be worked on.

 Color: This subcategory uses different colors for each label.